nicfel/Substitution-model-averaging/README.md

 <br>

-In the lower drop down box we will keep **transitionTransversionSplit** selected.
-This tells bModelTest to only consider substitution models that differentiate between transitions (A {% eqinline \rightarrow %} G and C {% eqinline \rightarrow %} T) and transversions (all other substations).
-Considering all the different ways we can group the rates in the substitution matrix, there are a total of 203 reversible models with symmetric matrices {% cite bouckaert2015bmodeltest --file Substitution-model-selection/refs %}.
+In the lower drop-down box we will keep **transitionTransversionSplit** selected.
+This tells bModelTest to only consider substitution models that differentiate between transitions (A {% eqinline \rightarrow %} G and C {% eqinline \rightarrow %} T) and transversions (all other substitutions).
+Considering all the different ways we can group the rates in the substitution matrix, there are a total of 203 reversible models with symmetric matrices {% cite Bouckaert2017 --file Substitution-model-selection/refs %}.
 However, if we only consider models that do not group transitions together with transversions, there are only 31 models.
 Selecting **transitionTransversionSplit** therefore dramatically reduces the number of models that we need to explore.

 In the **Clock Model** and **Prior** tabs, we do not need to change any of the default settings for this tutorial.

 > Click the **MCMC** tab in BEAUti.
-Change the chain length to 10,000,000.
+Change the chain length to 5,000,000 and the sampling frequency to every 5,000.
 Change the **tracelog** and **treelog** file names to `primate-mtDNA-bMT` and then click **File > Save As** and save as `primate-mtDNA-bMT.xml`.
 >

 ## Run the analysis in BEAST

 > Open BEAST and choose `primate-mtDNA-bMT.xml` as the BEAST XML File ([Figure 4](#fig:beastRun)).
-Then click run.
+Then click **run**.
 >

 <figure>